Trillian (software)

 Trillian is a proprietary multiprotocol instant messaging application created by Cerulean Studios.
-It is currently available for Microsoft Windows, Mac OS X, Linux, Android, iOS, BlackBerry OS, and the Web.
+It is currently available for Microsoft Windows, macOS, Linux, Android, iOS, BlackBerry OS, and the Web.
 It can connect to multiple IM services, such as AIM, Bonjour, Facebook Messenger, Google Talk (Hangouts), IRC, XMPP (Jabber), VZ, and Yahoo!
 Messenger networks; as well as social networking sites, such as Facebook, Foursquare, LinkedIn, and Twitter; and email services, such as POP3 and IMAP.

-Trillian no longer supports Windows Live Messenger or Skype as these services have combined and Microsoft chose to discontinue Skypekit that was used for connection.
+Trillian no longer supports Windows Live Messenger or Skype as these services have combined and Microsoft chose to discontinue Skypekit, which was used for connection.
 They also no longer support connecting to MySpace, or a distinct connection for Gmail, Hotmail or Yahoo!
 Mail although these can still be connected to via POP3 or IMAP.
-Currently, Trillian supports Facebook, Google, Jabber (XMPP), and Olark.
+Currently, Trillian supports Jabber (XMPP) and Olark.

 Initially released July 1, 2000, as a freeware IRC client, the first commercial version (Trillian Pro 1.0) was published on September 10, 2002.
 The program was named after Trillian, a fictional character in The Hitchhiker's Guide to the Galaxy by Douglas Adams.
 A previous version of the official web site even had a tribute to Douglas Adams on its front page.
 On August 14, 2009, Trillian "Astra" (4.0) for Windows was released, along with its own Astra network.
 Trillian 5 for Windows was released in May 2011, and Trillian 6.0 was initially released in February 2017.